2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 Chinese AI has become an undeniable force: DeepSeek's rise marks a historic transition of Chinese AI from "follower" to "leader."

 Data sources: Official releases from each developer, SWE-bench official leaderboard, third-party benchmark platforms.
-DeepSeek V4 projected data is based on official previews and technical report extrapolation; final results are subject to official release.
+DeepSeek V4 data comes from DeepSeek's official release (2026-04-24); some third-party benchmark data may change as evaluations are updated.